Oikos

 Data Sheet

-Appellation: Greco di Tufo DOCG Riserva
+Denomination: Greco di Tufo Docg Riserva

-Composition: greco 100% (ancient clone)
+Grape composition: greco di Tufo 100% (ancient clone)

-Grape origin: Altavilla Irpina (AV)
+Vineyard location: Altavilla Irpina (AV)

-Exposure: south-eastern
+Exposure: south-east

-Plant density: 3,000 plants per hectare
+Planting density: 3,000 vines per hectare Training system: vertical trellis

-Yield: 2000 Kg per hectare
+Yield: 20 quintals per hectare

-Harvest period: October 10-20
+Harvest period: Second ten days of October

 Winemaking and aging